Wikipedia linkThe selection vote page on reddit

 Holiday themed MotW: Die Hard - There were many good contenders, but considering our demographic it was likely from the start that Die Hard would win.

-for the 3 members of this community who have no clue what Die Hard is
+The IMDb link for the 3 members of this community who have no clue what Die Hard is

 Wikipedia link for same